 As well as following the core curriculum offer, students can take part in a wide range of extra-curricular clubs and courses at lunch times and after school.
 One of our most popular extra-curricular opportunities is to take part in the yearly musical!

 Of course, education is not just about passing tests and we work hard to ensure a balance of academic excellence with the wider knowledge and understanding that children need to navigate their way through life safety and successfully.
-Each half term we have a dedicated PSCHE day that covers topics of importance to all young people.
+PSCHE is delivered through dedicated lessons at KS3, and at KS4 through form time and drop down days that cover topics of importance to all young people.
 We also provide students with regular opportunities to consider what opportunities exist for them in the world of work; this culminates with ‘Your Future, Your Choice’ – a week of work-orientated experiences that all students in Year 10 greatly benefit from.

 Our curriculum is designed to be accessible by students of all abilities including those with disabilities and/or special educational needs in accordance with the school’s Equalities Policy and any other associated policies.
 Where students may struggle to access the curriculum as a result of significant health or educational needs we will assess what adjustments are necessary to ensure that they are able to access their entitlement to a full, balanced curriculum and will make any provisions necessary to accommodate their needs.